GLOBAL MARKETS-Asia shares slip as U.S. jobs stunner hammers bonds

 Geopolitics also remained a worry as the White House warned Russia could invade Ukraine any day and French President Emmanuel Macron prepared for a trip to Moscow.

-Chinese markets returned from the Lunar New Year break with a bounce, with the blue-chip CSI300 .CSI300 and Shanghai Composite .SSEC both up about 2% in morning trade, catching up with last week's gains in world equities.
-The Hang Seng .HSI, which returned from the break on Friday, was flat.
+China returned from the Lunar New Year break with jumps in equities and commodities, with the blue-chip CSI300 .CSI300 and Shanghai Composite .SSEC both up 1.6% and 2% respectively and metals and iron ore rallying in Shanghai.
+IRONORE/MET/L

+Hong Kong's Hang Seng .HSI, which returned from the break on Friday, fell 0.4%.

-S&P 500 futures ESc1 and Nasdaq futures NQc1 both eased slightly, after last week's market turmoil saw Amazon.com Inc AMZN.O gain almost $200 billion while Facebook-owner Meta Platforms Inc FB.O lost just as much.
+S&P 500 futures ESc1 and Nasdaq futures NQc1 both steadied, after last week's market turmoil saw Amazon.com Inc AMZN.O gain almost $200 billion while Facebook-owner Meta Platforms Inc FB.O lost just as much.
+European futures STXEc1 and FTSE futures FFIc1 each rose roughly 0.5%.

 BofA analyst Savita Subramanian noted company guidance for 2022 had weakened significantly with most stocks falling following earnings reports.